I love this fabulous fruity white sangria recipe, so much! Especially during the summer, but it’s okay to drink it year round. I give you permission!

-I start by washing and cutting up an orange, a lime, some strawberries and a peach!
-I add some blueberries and put the cut fruit into a 2 quart jar.
+I first start by washing and cutting up an orange, a lime, some strawberries and a peach!
+Then I add some blueberries and put the cut fruit into a 2 quart jar.

 I pour the whole bottle of wine into the jar to meet up with the fruit.

 I also add 1 cup apricot brandy and 1/2 cup Cointreau and 8 ounces of club soda.